 More Information on Dungeons & Dragons Therapy Groups for Children

-Still want to know more?
-Check out Geek & Sundry’s helpful article about D&D therapy, which focuses on how the game can be useful for kids with social anxiety.
+For further reading, check out my earlier blog post on the mental health benefits of D&D as well as Geek & Sundry’s helpful article about D&D therapy, which focuses on how the game can be useful for kids with social anxiety.

 If you have any questions or you’d like to learn more about counseling, you are always welcome to contact me.